sscovil/learn-to-code/README.md

 1. Run [PGWeb], a web-based [PostgreSQL] browser, in a [virtual machine] using [Docker Compose]
 1. Create a database table in [PostgreSQL] using [SQL]
 1. Install [Node.js] & Node Package Manager ([NPM]) using Node Version Manager ([NVM])
+1. Initialize a [Node.js] package by creating a [package.json] file
 1. Create a Linux web server using [Docker] & [Docker Compose]
 1. Build a simple [web server] and [REST] endpoint using [Node.js]
 1. Install a package as a dependency using [NPM]